ReactiveCocoa/ReactiveCocoa/README.md

 ### KVO
 KVO is a special case when it comes to lifetime.
 Subscribables created from a KVO-compliant property are kept alive for the lifetime of the source object.
 As such, they never really 'complete.'
 Instead, when the source object is dealloc'd, the subscribable removes all its subscribers and gets released.

-### Disposables
+## Disposables
 The `-[RACSubscribable subscribe:]` method returns a `RACDisposable`.
 That disposable encapsulates the tasks necessary to stop and clean up the subscription.
 You can call `-dispose` on a disposable to end your subscription manually.
 Typically you won't need to manually track or dispose of disposables.
 They're automatically called by RAC as part of the subscribable's lifecycle.

-## Subjects
-You can think of subjects as being subscribables you can manually control.
-Because they implement `RACSubscriber`, you can call `-sendNext`, `-sendError:`, or `-sendCompleted` to send events to its subscribers.

-Subjects are most often used to bridge the non-RAC world to RAC.

 ## More info
 [ReactiveCocoa](https://github.com/github/ReactiveCocoa) works on both Mac and iOS.
-See the [README](https://github.com/github/ReactiveCocoa/blob/master/README.md) for more info and check out the [Mac](https://github.com/github/ReactiveCocoa/tree/master/GHAPIDemo) demo project for some practical examples.
+Check out the [Mac](https://github.com/github/ReactiveCocoa/tree/master/GHAPIDemo) demo project for some practical examples.

 For .NET developers, this all might sound eerily familiar.
 ReactiveCocoa essentially an Objective-C version of .NET's [Reactive Extensions](http://msdn.microsoft.com/en-us/data/gg577609) (Rx).